Austria corporate tax - guide for international expansion

 It’s increasingly common for UK businesses to choose to employ people overseas, in order to find the right talent to match their business needs.
 As more and more people work remotely anyway, working alongside overseas employees is far less tricky to manage - and can also offer benefits in terms of providing local support for international customers.

 International payroll can be a challenge for growing businesses as it’ll mean managing across different jurisdictions.
 This can mean you need to understand rules, regulations and laws for payroll and employment wherever your employees are based, as well as in the UK.
-It can also mean paying salaries, benefits and expenses in a selection of currencies - which can be costly if you get hit by high fees and a poor exchange rate.
-We’ll look at ways to make the process easier and cheaper, later.
+It can also mean paying salaries, benefits and expenses in a selection of currencies - which can be costly if you get hit by high fees and poor exchange rates.
+We’ll look at ways to make the process easier and cheaper, later in this guide.

 Because you as an employer - as well as your overseas employees - may be subject to different rules, it’s essential to research the local employment laws and regulations in the country your employee is based.